wework/wework.github.io/_drafts/react-reflux-to-redux.markdown

 ---
 layout:       post
-title:        React Reflux to Redux Tutorial
+title:        React Flux (Reflux) to Redux Tutorial
 author:       Matt Star
 summary:
 image:        http://res.cloudinary.com/wework/image/upload/s--xpIlilub--/c_scale,q_jpegmini:1,w_1000/v1443207604/engineering/shutterstock_294201896.jpg
 categories:   process
 ---

 There are many great tutorials and boilerplate apps online--linked to in the footer of this post--and even documentation for redux and react itself is fantastic, so for the purposes of this tutorial I'd like to focus on purely how we switched from using reflux to redux in production.
 You don't necesarilly need a background in Reflux or Redux to understand what's going on, but at least a working knowledge of React is recommended--bonus points for [flux](https://facebook.github.io/flux/docs/overview.html) knowledge as well.
+This tutorial was initilly written to onboard other WeWork engineers, hence its density, and is intended for beginners and experts alike.

 Over the last week or so we took the time to convert our ES5 React Reflux implementation of our [location's flow](https://www.wework.com/locations/new-york-city) into a brand spanking new ES6/7 React ***Redux*** implemenation.
 We'll go over 3 important examples in our data flow: saving the state of the ui in a store, fetching data from an external API to hydrate our store, and filtering data that is already in our store.
 This might be redundant, but you'll also get some transitioning from ES5 to ES6/ES7 bonus tips.